cqframework/cql-tests-runner/README.md

 ##### Executing Unit Tests

-Unit tests are run from the command line using the following command
+Unit tests can be run from the command line using the following

 ```
 $ npm run unit-tests